-On June 30, 2005 National Policy 58-201 Corporate Governance Guidelines (the "Policy") and National Instrument 58-101 Disclosure of Corporate Governance Practices (the "Instrument") came into force.
-The Policy sets out corporate governance guidelines (the "Guidelines") in a number of areas and the Instrument requires public entities to describe certain aspects of their governance practices in relation to the Guidelines in their information circulars.
+National Policy 58-201 Corporate Governance Guidelines (the "Policy") and National Instrument 58-101 Disclosure of Corporate Governance Practices (the "Instrument") set out corporate governance guidelines (the "Guidelines") in a number of areas and the Instrument requires public entities to describe certain aspects of their governance practices in relation to the Guidelines in their information circulars.
 The Board of Trustees ("Board") endorses the Guidelines and believes that the Fund is in substantial compliance with them.